xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 - direct ports support Class-C (ports 0/0/0/<8-39> on base and ports 0/0/0/<8-35> on scale variant)
 - PHY ports support Class-B (ports 0/0/0/<0-7><40-55> on base and ports 0/0/0/<0-7><36-51> on scale variant)

+### MPA ports

+- **NC55-MPA-2TH-S**: Class-A timing over coherent links is in the roadmap, not supported in 7.4.1
+- **NC55-MPA-1TH2H-S**: Class-A timing over coherent and Class-B over grey ports is in the roadmap
+- **NC55-MPA-12T-S**: Class-B supported over 10G links in 7.4.1, but no support with 1G optics
+- **NC55-MPA-4H-S**: Class-B is in the roadmap
+- **NC57-MPA-2D4H-S**
+	- at FCS in 7.4.1, we support Class C performance on 40G/100GE and 400GE grey ports
+    - Timing over 2x100G and 4x100G grey breakout is in roadmap (Class C)
+    - Timing over ZR/ZRP, with Class A quality, is in the roadmap